JLab_logo_text_white1.jpg

 DOE ES&H Program Manager (PM)

-person designated by the DOE to have approval authority with the CO for matters pertaining to the WSS (Work Smart Standards) if there is a potential change in the level of protection in environment, safety, or health.
+The person designated by the DOE to have approval authority with the CO for matters pertaining to the WSS (Work Smart Standards) if there is a potential change in the level of protection in environment, safety, or health.

-Dose equivalent
+dose equivalent

-Dose equivalent rate
+dose equivalent rate

 Dose equivalent divided by the time period.